Features

 devin-review can execute commands locally on your machine to gather additional context for finding bugs.
 This enables deeper analysis than diff-only review.

-The Bug Catcher can execute a limited set of read-only operations:
+The Bug Catcher can execute a limited set of read-only operations scoped to the worktree directory:

 - File reading — Read file contents within the repository